gumaerc-testorg/21a.506-spring-2019/content/pages/assignments/reading-response-essays.md

 {{< tdopen >}}

 Kockelman, Paul.
 “NGOs, Ecotourists, and Endangered Avifauna: Immaterial Labor, Incommensurate Values, and Intersubjective Intentions,” and “From Measurement to Meaning: Standardizing and Certifying Homes and Their Inhabitance.”
 Chapters 1 and 4 in _The Chicken and the Quetzal: Incommensurate Ontologies and Portable Values in Guatemala’s Cloud Forest._ Duke University Press Books, 2016.
-ISBN: 9780822360728. \[Preview with [Google Books](https://books.google.com/books?id=ivo8CwAAQBAJ&pg=PAfrontcover#v=onepage&q&f=false)\]
+ISBN: 9780822360728. \[Preview with {{% resource_link "829bee09-92ed-4d0c-950e-467b522f7681" "Google Books" %}}\]

-Stierl, Maurice. “[A Fleet of Mediterranean Border Humanitarians](https://onlinelibrary.wiley.com/doi/full/10.1111/anti.12320).” _Antipode_ 50, no. 3 (2018): 704–24.
+Stierl, Maurice. “{{% resource_link "6e69e009-020d-4570-a22b-58bd2d2e3bbb" "A Fleet of Mediterranean Border Humanitarians" %}}.” _Antipode_ 50, no. 3 (2018): 704–24.

 {{< tdclose >}}